filmicaesthetic/Generative-Art-Project/README.md

 -   The model had a tendency to predict one category as 100% probability - turns out I hadn’t normalised the data.
 Exploring whether this is still a problem now, but it doesn’t seem to be.
--   The next ideas I’m exploring are something to “inverse” each pixel on each loop to see if it can get to a general outline quicker, also thinking of having the model “sketch” lines to see what happens.
+-   The next ideas I’m exploring are something to invert each pixel on each loop to see if it can get to a general outline quicker, also thinking of having the model “sketch” lines to see what happens.